 Crop Rotation: What to Plant After Tomatoes

-Farmers world-wide have been practicing crop rotation for centuries.
-The reason for this is that they discovered long, long ago that by growing certain crops in a certain sequence, they were able to optimize the precious resources of the soil.
+Farmers world-wide have used certain practices to enhance the quality of their produce, such as growing by the phases of the moon.
+Crop rotation is one of these practices.
+Farmers discovered long, long ago that by growing certain crops in a certain sequence, they were able to optimize the precious resources of the soil.

 If one crop is grown season after season, year after year, without a break, the soil will tend to deteriorate in both structure and the content of nutrients.
 But if crop rotation is practiced correctly, each subsequent crop will add nutrients to the soil that were used up by the previous crop.
 Crop rotation also minimizes the risk of nematodes and disease.

 The simplest rule of thumb is to grow an above-ground crop and then a below-ground crop.
 Better still rotate the four crop groups that benefit most from crop rotation.
 These are:

 - Solanaceous crops including both tomatoes and potatoes, peppers and eggplants, capsicums and chillies.

 - Cruciferous crops including cabbages, cauliflower, broccoli, Brussels sprouts and kale.